po1sigala/live/01-Class-Content/17-NoSQL/04-Supplemental/MongoAtlas-Setup.md

 Because this is the first time you'll have seen this dashboard, you'll be guided through the steps to get started.
 Let's go through it here as well.

-1. **Create a Cluster**: You've already done this in the previous step, so we're all set here!
+1. **Create a Cluster**: You've already done this in the previous step, so you're all set here!

 2. **Add New Database User**: On the lefthand navigation menu, under Security, select the "Database Access" link.
 The following image shows the resulting modal with the options you'll select highlighted: